 Watch this page for information, or email the Park Spark team to get involved.

 Connect with the Park Spark team at one of our community pop-ups to get a free tree and to learn about tree care and more.
 For questions regarding tree varieties and free tree availability, email the Park Spark team.

-Coquitlam’s Park Spark and Urban Forestry staff are teaming up to offer some tree-rific walks.
+Coquitlam’s Park Spark and Urban Forestry staff team up to offer some tree-rific walks.
 Explore Coquitlam’s tree canopy and learn fun facts about all of the amazing types of trees that call Coquitlam home.
 Participants are given a free tree to take home and plant after each tree walk.
-For more info and to register for these free activities, email the Park Spark team.
+For more information and to register for these free activities, email the Park Spark team.

 Did you know that spending time among trees reduces stress and fatigue and improves quality of life?
 Trees also make our city beautiful and contribute to community pride.

 Ideally plant when plants are dormant—in the fall after leaf drop or in early spring before bud break.
 However, healthy balled/burlapped or container trees can be planted throughout the growing season